Partitioning a graph into degenerate subgraphs: Introduction

 \begin{theorem} For every integer $k \geq 5$ and pairs of non-negative integers $(p, q)$ such that $(p, q) \not = (1, 1)$ and $p + q = k - 3$, deciding whether a graph with maximum degree $k$ is $(p, q)$-partitionable is $\mathbb{NP}$-complete. \end{theorem}

 The proof of Theorem~\ref{thm:complete} appears in Section \ref{section:hard}.
-We remark that finding the least integer $d$ such that a graph with maximum degree 3 is $d$-colourable can be done in polynomial time.
+Let us note that finding the least integer $d$ such that a graph with maximum degree 3 is $d$-colourable can be done in polynomial time.
 Indeed, one can check in polynomial time if $d=1$ or $d=2$ (for any arbitrary graph).
 If this is not the case, we check in polynomial time if the graph is isomorphic to $K_4$; if not, then we know by Brooks' theorem that $d=3$.
-Thus, combined with the aforementioned results in \cite{toft, yang, wu}, Theorem \ref{thm:complete} completely settles the complexity of deciding whether a graph with bounded maximum degree can be partitioned into two subgraphs with prescribed degeneracy.
-More formally, we now have the following complete solution to the case $s = 2$ of Problem \ref{problem1}. \begin{corollary} Given integers $p, q \geq 0$, deciding whether a graph with maximum degree $k \geq 3$ is $(p, q)$-partitionable is \begin{itemize} \item[(i)] polynomial time solvable if $k = 3$ or $p + q \geq k$ or $p = q = 0$; \item[(ii)] $\mathbb{NP}$-complete otherwise. \end{itemize} \end{corollary}
+Thus, combined with the aforementioned results in \cite{toft, yang, wu}, Theorem \ref{thm:complete} settles the complexity of deciding whether a graph with bounded maximum degree can be partitioned into two subgraphs of prescribed degeneracy.
+More formally, we now have the following solution to the case $s = 2$ of Problem \ref{problem1}. \begin{corollary} Given integers $p, q \geq 0$, deciding whether a graph with maximum degree $k \geq 3$ is $(p, q)$-partitionable is \begin{itemize} \item[(i)] polynomial time solvable if $k = 3$ or $p + q \geq k - 2$ or $p = q = 0$; \item[(ii)] $\mathbb{NP}$-complete otherwise. \end{itemize} \end{corollary}